italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 Advancements in optical component design have led to increased density, enabling entire coherent optical terminal systems that previously required multiple circuit packs to now fit into a single small form factor "coherent pluggable."
 Integrating coherent pluggables into devices with packet functions can result in reduced network costs, power consumption, and footprint, while also enhancing data transfer rates, reducing latency, and expanding capacity, although in some cases, separate packet and optical solutions may still be preferred due to other engineering and deployment considerations.

 These trends, coupled with the desire to utilize the best components available, have given rise to open optical pluggables.
-These pluggables allow a plug from one vendor to be installed in a device from another vendor with packet functions.
-Communication between coherent pluggables and the packet device host occurs through the CMIS standard developed by OIF {{CMIS}}.
+Communication between coherent pluggables and the host occurs through the CMIS standard developed by OIF {{CMIS}}.

 While standardized transmission modes like ZR can handle basic applications, proprietary modes from vendors are often necessary to achieve optimal performance.